MAPLE LEAFS (11-6-0) at WILD (10-4-4)

 Last 10: Toronto 5-5-0; Minnesota 7-1-2

-Season series: This is the second and final meeting between the Toronto Maple Leafs and Minnesota Wild.
-Mason Raymond scored a pair of goals and James Reimer made 36 saves when the Maple Leafs beat the Wild 4-1 on Oct.
+Season series: This is the second and final meeting of the regular season between the Toronto Maple Leafs and Minnesota Wild.
+Mason Raymond scored a pair of goals and James Reimer made 36 saves as the Maple Leafs beat the Wild 4-1 on Oct.
 15 at Air Canada Centre.

 Big story: Minnesota has won four of its past five, including three straight at Xcel Energy Center.
-In those home victories, the Wild have scored 13 goals, an encouraging sign for an offense that ended October with 16 goals in its final eight games.
-With Josh Harding under the weather, Niklas Backstrom will get the start against Toronto's Jonathan Bernier.
+In those home victories, the Wild have scored 13 goals, an encouraging sign for an offense that ended October with only 16 goals over the final eight games.

-Maple Leafs: Following a fast start, Toronto has scuffled a bit, dropping five of its past nine.
-Perhaps it's been tough for the Maple Leafs to find a rhythm of late: This game will be their fourth in 13 days this month.
-They're averaging a goal per game over the first three.
+Maple Leafs: Following a fast start Toronto has scuffled a bit, dropping five of its past nine.
+Perhaps it's been tough for the Maple Leafs to find a rhythm of late: Wednesday's game will be only their fourth in 13 days this month.
+They're averaging just a goal per game over the first three.

 "It's a fluke play.
 It's a hockey game and things are going so fast.
 By the time you turn around, things happen.
 It's the way the game goes."

-Wild: Minnesota has battled key injuries to its defense lately.
-That led to 19-year-old Matt Dumba getting back in the lineup for a 3-2 shootout win Saturday against the Carolina Hurricanes in Raleigh.
+Wild: Although relatively healthy, Minnesota has battled a couple key injuries to its defense lately.
+That led to 19-year-old Matt Dumba getting back in the lineup for Saturday's 3-2 shootout win against the Carolina Hurricanes.
 It was the 10th game for Dumba this season, meaning the first year of his entry-level contract kicks in.

-Who's hot: Reimer and Bernier have combined to give the Maple Leafs a .936 team save percentage, third in the NHL behind the Colorado Avalanche and Boston Bruins. … Jason Pominville has seven goals and three assists in his past seven games for the Wild.
+Who's hot: Reimer and Jonathan Bernier have combined to give the Maple Leafs a .936 team save percentage this season, third in the NHL behind only the Colorado Avalanche and Boston Bruins. … Jason Pominville has seven goals and three assists in his past seven games for the Wild.
 Justin Fontaine has five goals in his past nine games.

 Injury report: Bolland and forward Tyler Bozak (lower body) are on injured reserve for Toronto.
-Forward Colton Orr (undisclosed) missed the past two games but practiced Monday. … Minnesota forward Mike Rupp (knee) has been assigned to Iowa of the American Hockey League on a conditioning assignment.
+Forward Colton Orr (undisclosed) missed the past two games but practiced Monday. … Minnesota forward Mike Rupp (knee) is on injured reserve.
 Defenseman Keith Ballard (upper body) could miss a couple weeks.
 Defenseman Clayton Stoner (leg) is day-to-day.